Eric Bakker N.D.June 14, 2022

 According to the American Academy of Allergy, Asthma & Immunology (AAAAI), IgG food allergy testing test has “never been scientifically proven to accomplish what it reports doing” and “the scientific studies to support the use of this test are out of date, in non-reputable journals.”
 A 2016 study of IgG and food allergies, however, reports a different narrative.
 But because it was from the Annals of Saudi Medicine (ASM), they perhaps viewed it as “non-reputable” science.
 Rather sad.

-Delayed Food Allergy (IgG) – Good Summary
+Delayed Food Allergy (IgG) – Summary

-• Skin test negative, IgE “RAST” negative.
-This is a non-IgE antibody-mediated allergic reaction to foods.
+– Skin test negative, IgE “RAST” negative.

-• IgG ELISA (Type II) positive; IgG food immune complex (Type III) and/or cellular (Type IV) reactions may be involved as well.
+– IgG ELISA (Type II) positive; IgG food immune complex (Type III) and/or cellular (Type IV) reactions may be involved as well.

-Food Allergies What To Do
+Food Allergies: What To Do

 They often interrelate food allergies with chronic illnesses such as arthritis, asthma, diabetes, and ADHD (Attention Deficit Hyperactivity Disorder).
 I’ve often seen changes in patient’s behaviours and emotions once they overcame the chronic allergic reactions.
 It is important to learn to prevent and deal with food allergies, whether the condition is mild or severe.
 It includes learning the causes of allergic reactions, how to recognise the onset of symptoms cause by foods or inhaled allergens, the best options for preventing and fighting food allergies, and integrating ways into your lifestyle to avoid food allergies.